-A scintillator is a substance such as Gadolinium Oxysulfide or Cesium Iodide that converts an x-ray photon into a light photons.
+A scintillator is a substance such as Gadolinium Oxysulfide or Cesium Iodide that converts an X-ray photon into a light photon.
 The light photons can then be recorded by a normal CMOS or CCD camera.
 Light photons travel in all directions causing a loss of accuracy in spatial resolution.
-Typically scintillation technologies are not as efficient as CdTe at stopping x-rays.
+Typically scintillation technologies are not as efficient as CdTe at stopping X-rays.

-CdTe is a compound semiconductor made from two materials, Cadmium and Tellurium.
-Since atomic number of both material are high (Cd:48, Te:52) and CdTe has high density (5.85g/cm3), it can absorb radiation more effectively.
+CdTe is a compound semiconductor made from, Cadmium and Tellurium.
+Since the atomic number of both materials is high (Cd:48, Te:52) and CdTe has high density (5.85g/cm3), it can absorb radiation more effectively.

-Photon counting is where a direct conversion detector counts each electronic pulse caused by the conversion of the converted x-ray photon.
-This means there is no analogue to digital conversion and the output of the detector is direct digital and free from the electronic read-out noise.
+Photon counting is where a direct conversion detector counts each electronic pulse caused by the conversion of the converted X-ray photon.
+This means there is no analogue to digital conversion and the output of the detector is direct digital and free from electronic read-out noise.

-Photon counting has higher dynamic range and the read out is normally noise free so summing images can create more and more dynamic range.
-Some photon counting devices can also compare the size of the electronic pulse and equate it with the energy of the converted x-ray photon.
-This is because the electron shower created by the converted x-ray photon is directly proportional to the energy of the converted x-ray photon.
+Photon counting has a higher dynamic range and the read out is normally noise free, so summing images can create a more and more dynamic range.
+Some photon counting devices can also compare the size of the electronic pulse and equate it with the energy of the converted X-ray photon.
+This is because the electron shower created by the converted X-ray photon is directly proportional to the energy of the converted X-ray photon.
 The shower is made unidirectional by a bias voyage across the crystal meaning all of the electrons are recorded on the same electrode which acts as the pixel.

-Dual energy imaging records all the x-ray conversions and at the same time all the conversions above a threshold which equates to a specific energy.
-The two images are recorded simultaneously and read out simultaneously too.
+Dual energy imaging records all the X-ray conversions and at the same time all the conversions above a threshold which equates to a specific energy.
+The two images are recorded and read out simultaneously.
 The images can be used to calculate the low energy element by subtraction of the high energy image from the total energy image.
-Image processing of these images allows for material separation such a removing bones from a chest x-ray
+Image processing of these images allows for material separation such as removing bones from a chest X-ray

-Because some x-ray photons will land between electrodes and may travel across two electrodes spreading the signal out, the detector needs a way to prevent this effect form being recorded as two events.
+Because some X-ray photons will land between electrodes and may travel across two electrodes spreading the signal out, the detector needs a way to prevent this effect from being recorded as two events.
 Anti-coincidence technology combines events happening simultaneously and assigns the event to the electrode with the highest signal at that event time.

 Anti-coincidence works by associating events happening at the same time with a single electrode (pixel).
-This is done in real time in hardware and allows the detector to be more accurate for energy specifications and increases the spatial resolution of the resulting image.
+This is done in real time in the hardware which allows the detector to be more accurate for energy specifications and increases the spatial resolution of the resulting image.

-The dominant factor is the x-ray flux.
-The sensor has a 12bit counter and the user should try to keep each exposure to be on average 50% of this range adjusting the acquisition time to achieve this.
+The dominant factor is the X-ray flux.
+The sensor has a 12bit counter and the user should try to keep each exposure within, on average, 50% of this range adjusting the acquisition time to achieve this.
 Summing frames is noise free so splitting an acquisition into several shorter acquisitions is a good way to deal with high flux.